jerinphilip/tagtransfer/README.md

 ## Instructions to setup

-### Python-bindings
+### Install reqiurements

-Install bergamot python package.
+We need `requests` for work with webpages, a few `html` parsing libraries and `bergamot` all of which is currently in `requirements.txt`.
 Using a virtual environment is recommended.

 ```
+# (Installs flask, lxml, requests, bergamot)
 python3 -m pip install bergamot
 ```

 To download the models and associated configuration files required to run applications in this repository, you may use the package-manager in bergamot